Hortend History, Family Crest & Coats of Arms

-Important Dates for the Hortend family
+Early History of the Hortend family

 This web page shows only a small excerpt of our Hortend research.
 Another 235 words (17 lines of text) covering the years 1210, 1296, 1764, 1764, 1821, 1784, 1841, 1806, 1823, 1673, 1603, 1649, 1649, 1660, 1696, 1756 and 1714 are included under the topic Early Hortend History in all our PDF Extended History products and printed products wherever possible.